 There are several methods of controlling seepages.

 In order to determine the thickness of grout curtains empirical techniques have been adopted over the past years.
 There are several methodologies used to determine the thickness of the grout curtain.
-There are there requirements on the curtain related to the thickness.
+There are three requirements on the curtain related to the thickness.

 Most importantly the requirement related to erosion of fracture infilling material highlights the importance of having knowledge on critical conditions for initiation of erosion.